teambit/docs/docs/getting-started/06-add-components.md

 title: Create/Add Components
 ---

 A Bit component is a JavaScript module that is completely independent and context-agnostic.
 It can "travel freely" from your local environment to a remote Bit scope and to other repositories.
-That's possible since each component "carries" with it all the information it needs to function as an isolated building block: its code, history, documentation and its different configurations.
+Each Bit component "carries" with it all the information it needs to function as an isolated building block: its code, history, documentation and its different configurations.

 A Bit component can be consumed either as a mutable component, to be developed in a Bit workspace, or as a standard node package.